morepath/morepath/doc/compared.rst

 help you understand it faster.
 So we'll try to go into some of this here.

-It's also a good way to explain some of Morepath's :doc:`design
+This is also a place to explain some of Morepath's :doc:`design
 <design>` choices, like `this document
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/designdefense.html>`
-does for the Pyramid web framework (and which makes for a very interesting read!).
-More web frameworks should do that.
+does for the Pyramid web framework.
+It makes for a very interesting read if you're interested in web framework design, so more web frameworks should do that.

 Our ability to compare Morepath to other web frameworks is limited by our familiarity with them, and also by their aforementioned large